sequenceiq/blog-test/source/_posts/2014-11-20-yarn-containers-and-docker.markdown

 The new Hadoop 2.6 [release](https://issues.apache.org/jira/secure/ReleaseNote.jspa?projectId=12310240&version=12327179) is almost here with an impressive set of new features and collaboration from the community - including [SequenceIQ](http://sequenceiq.com) as well.
 It's not a new information that we use Docker quite a lot - and have `containerized` the full Hadoop ecosystem, and the **2.6** release will contain a new feature: [YARN-1964](https://issues.apache.org/jira/browse/YARN-1964).

-##YARN containers as .. containers
+##YARN containers as ..
+Docker containers

 [Introduction](https://issues.apache.org/jira/browse/MAPREDUCE-279) of YARN has revolutionized Hadoop - extending it with a new resource management, opening up Hadoop to different workloads, etc. - it's all history and we know it.
 With the emergence and wide adoption of Docker these days we are part of another `interesting` times again.
 Hadoop 2.6 will introduce (though in `alpha`) an analogy of YARN containers as Docker containers.